esoadamo/dictature/README.md

 Currently, the following backends are supported:
 - `DictatureBackendDirectory`: stores the data in a directory as json files
 - `DictatureBackendSQLite`: stores the data in a SQLite database
+- `DictatureBackendMISP`: stores the data in a MISP instance

 ### Transformers